ltombak/Beamformer_controller/README.md

 __LED_demo_board(boardID)__

 Blink the LED on a specified board (index start at 0).

-## Example usage
-An example usage is provided in *Controller.py*

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.